jyagupsky20/sort-o_Walrus/README.md

 Big-O Classification: Selection sort is quadratic, or O(n^2).
 For an array size 100 in the worst case scenario, the first element will be compared and swapped 1 time.
 The second element will be compared and swapped 2 times, and so forth, with the final element being compared and swapped 99 (or size-1) times.
 There will be 99 (or size-1) passes.
 So the number of comparison and swaps that will need to be made is roughly quadratic.

-In the best case, there will be 99 comparisons per pass and no swaps.
-There will be 99 passes.
+In the best case, the comparisons will be O(n), since it only takes one comparison for insertion sort to confirm that each element is in the correct spot.
+It will perform no swaps.